 Not measuring results

-Writing great blog post titles is awesome but how do you make sure your headline is a great as you think it is?
+Writing catchy blog post titles is awesome but how do you make sure your headline is a great as you think it is?

 You could use the proven headline ingredients and headline templates I just shared but there is still no guarantee that your headline will perform as expected.